 Make Your Own Pods

-Want to try making your own pods?
-Here’s a neat tutorial by Staci Louise Smith over on the Polyform blog.
+Staci Louise Smith creates beautiful work, including pods.
 I interviewed Staci recently and you can see her work in that article.
 She’s another “pod person”!

 As you can see in this post, there are lots of ways to make polymer clay pods.
 My two tutorials listed here are just a small sampling of all the ways that you can color and finish the pods that you create.
 Start looking around and noticing all the ways that artists use the general pod shape to create beautiful creations in polymer clay.